Powerlearnproject/se-assignment-day-2-git-and-github-Zack-134/README.md

 ### GitHub is popular tool for version control tool due to its features including:

-1. **Repository hosting:** Store and manage your project's code and history.
+* **Repository hosting:** Store and manage your project's code and history.
-2. **Collaboration:** Work with teams on projects, review code, and contribute to open-source projects.
+* **Collaboration:** Work with teams on projects, review code, and contribute to open-source projects.
-3. **Issue tracking:** Manage tasks, bugs, and feature requests.
+* **Issue tracking:** Manage tasks, bugs, and feature requests.
-4. **Project management:** Organize projects, assign tasks, and track progress.
+* **Project management:** Organize projects, assign tasks, and track progress.

-### Version control maintaining project integrity:
+### Version control in maintaining project integrity:

-1. **History Tracking:** You can trace the evolution of your project, understand why certain changes were made, and learn from past mistakes.
+* **History Tracking:** You can trace the evolution of your project, understand why certain changes were made, and learn from past mistakes.
-2. **Conflict Resolution:** When multiple developers work on the same files, version control helps identify and resolve conflicts.
+* **Conflict Resolution:** When multiple developers work on the same files, version control helps identify and resolve conflicts.
-3. **Code Review:** By reviewing changes before they are merged into the main branch, you can ensure code quality and consistency.
+* **Code Review:** By reviewing changes before they are merged into the main branch, you can ensure code quality and consistency.
-4. **Backup and Recovery:** Version control creates backups of your project at each commit, allowing you to recover from accidental deletions or errors.
+* **Backup and Recovery:** Version control creates backups of your project at each commit, allowing you to recover from accidental deletions or errors.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?